About this course

 • Test your learning 3

-Ch 5: First night follow up
+Chapter 5: First night follow up - 8 Lessons

 The response from the first night of lens wear can be variable, making the first follow-up visit more about ensuring your patient is proficient in lens handling than assessing lens fit and refraction outcomes.
 In this chapter you will learn what to expect and how to manage the different presentations, and how to manage shortfall in refraction correction while the OK effect improves over the next few days of lens wear.